nsls-ii-mx/pin_align/README.md

   The scripts are

+  pin_align_config.sh -- configurable pin_align settings to be
-  all_pin.sh -- a top level example of a script using pin_align.sh pin_align.sh -- the main service script for the run pin_align_prep.sh -- a script to convert a single image into enchanced
+      incoroprated in the pin_align scripts all_pin.sh -- a top level example of a script using pin_align.sh pin_align.sh -- the main service script for the run pin_align_prep.sh -- a script to convert a single image into enchanced